Lihansa-Kavinthi/R-Programming-2/README.md

 # R-Programming-2
-This repositary includes R variables such as numeric, character, logical, integer.
-And create vectors, lists, and a matrix with random values.
-And have use the length function.
-Use for and while loops.
-I have use the matrix function also and as for the part 2 I have used the mtcars dataset
+This repository demonstrates key R programming concepts.
+It includes examples of variables (numeric, character, logical, integer), vectors, lists, and matrices with random values.
+Key functions like length() and control structures such as for and while loops are also utilized.
+Additionally, Part 2 explores the mtcars dataset for data analysis.